 For API reference information, see REST, and RPC.

-How to copy content into a new workstation with a larger disk
+Copy a workstation's files to a new workstation with a larger disk

-- Create a new workstation using a configuration that specifies a larger persistent disk.
+Create a new destination workstation using a configuration that specifies a larger persistent disk.

 gcloud workstations start-tcp-tunnel